Jay Faerber: Career

 Faerber first broke into the comic book industry in 1998, when Marvel Comics purchased a story he wrote for the series What If...?.
 The book had already been cancelled, so the editor had no compunction about hiring him to write the final issue.

 Faerber's first ongoing series writing assignment was Generation X, which he began with issue #45 (December 1998).
 Assignments on The New Warriors and The Titans would follow.

 In 2002, Faerber began publishing through Image Comics the series Noble Causes, which follows the lives of the Nobles, a wealthy superhero family, and which emphasized their interpersonal conflicts over battles with supervillain enemies.
 The series lasted until 2008, and concluded with issue #40.

 In 2007, Faerber debuted the Noble Causes spinoff, Dynamo 5, which starred a group of five illegitimate of the assassinated superhero Captain Dynamo, who were assembled by Dynamo's widow in order to protect Tower City.
 Like Noble Causes, Dynamo 5 was also a monthly series by Image Comics that depicted the superhero family dynamics, but placed more emphasis on action, dividing its content between the team's battles with adversaries and its interpersonal conflicts.
 Dynamo 5 ended its ongoing run with issue #25 (Oct.
 2009), and continued with a series of miniseries and one-shots.

 In 2008, Faerber published a miniseries called Gemini, which stars Dan Johnson, an ordinary man who is unaware that at night, he comes under the control of an organization called the Constellation, who transform ordinary people like him into crimefighters named after star constellations, without any of these people retaining any knowledge or memory of these events.
 Although intended as a five-issue miniseries, the last issue published was issue #4 (July 2009), which featured a guest appearance by Dynamo 5.
+In December 2016, Image published Gemini: The Complete Series, which included the unpublished fifth issue.